gkorpal/latex-vim-tutorial/README.md

 In between these two lines, you can now start adding your plugins line-by-line.
 You do this by starting a line with `Plug`, and then referring to the author name and plugin name on GitHub.
-For example, if you want to add [Awesome Vim Color Schemes](https://github.com/rafi/awesome-vim-colorschemes), simply add the line
+For example, if you want to add [Awesome Vim Color Schemes](https://github.com/rafi/awesome-vim-colorschemes), simply add this line:

 ```vim
 Plug 'rafi/awesome-vim-colorschemes'	" color schemes